kjmears/kjmears.github.io/_posts/2023-01-30-a-year-of-reading.markdown

   </strong>
   <em>Richard Wiseman</em> Finished: Nov 1
   <p>
    Women's personal ads would attract more replies if they were written by a man.
-The opposite is not true of men's ads.People would rather wear a sweater that has been dropped in dog faces and not washed, than one that has been dry-cleaned but used to belong to a mass murderer.
+The opposite is not true of men's ads.People would rather wear a sweater that has been dropped in dog faeces and not washed, than one that has been dry-cleaned but used to belong to a mass murderer.
 Many more nuggets like that in an enjoyable book.
   </p>
  </li>